Capital Gains Tax Valuation

 A: While CGT and stamp duty land tax (SDLT) are calculated differently and apply at different stages of property transactions, the reduced CGT rates might influence decisions on property sales and purchases, which could indirectly affect SDLT considerations, especially in strategic financial planning.

-Q8: What strategies can be employed to minimize CGT for trustees managing estates or trusts in 2024?
+Q8: What strategies can be employed to minimise CGT for trustees managing estates or trusts in 2026?

 A: The CGT rates specified apply to property and other tangible assets; however, gains from the disposal of cryptocurrencies are also subject to CGT.
 The same rates would generally apply unless specified otherwise by new legislation or guidelines focusing on digital assets.